WatchTubeTeam/Invidious-Swift/README.md

 ```

 ok very cool also i wrote this swiftui example on my phone can someone make a pr to fix any bugs with this lol

+> Not everything available from Invidious is implemented, please tell us if you need anything through opening an issue or add it yourself by opening a PR!